-IFES has identified four possible scenarios for electoral reform during the 2019-2023 electoral cycle taking into consideration the political environment characterized by:
+IFES has identified four possible scenarios for electoral reform during the 2019-23 electoral cycle, taking into consideration the political environment characterized by:

-- Lack of public trust in the CENI following contested election results; - Open-ended implementation time before new CENI leadership is appointed; and - Public / political impatience for the launch of the electoral process for local elections, which is also one of the electoral promises of President Tshisekedi.
+- Lack of public trust in the CENI following contested election results; - Open-ended implementation time before new CENI leadership is appointed; and

+Public and political impatience for the launch of the electoral process for local elections, which is also one of President Tshisekedi's electoral promises.

-Variables that can impact these scenarios include an EMB leadership change, institutional reform, regulatory reform, legal reform, and the holding of local elections.
+Variables that can impact these scenarios include an EMB leadership change, institutional reform, regulatory reform, legal reform and the holding of local elections.
 In Scenario A, CENI leadership remains the same to conduct local elections.
-As such, the CENI first undertakes institutional reform before the local elections and then longer term institutional and legal reform afterwards.
+As such, the CENI first undertakes institutional reform before the local elections and then longer-term institutional and legal reform.
 Under Scenario B, new CENI leadership is appointed under current laws.
-Local elections are conducted under this new leadership, and long-term institutional and legal reform and undertaken thereafter.
+Local elections are conducted under this new leadership, and long-term institutional and legal reform are undertaken thereafter.
 Meanwhile, in Scenario C, an interim CENI is appointed through a political agreement.
-Institutional reforms are undertaken prior to local elections, and longer term institutional and legal reforms take place afterwards.
+Institutional reforms are undertaken prior to local elections, and longer-term institutional and legal reforms take place afterward.
 Finally, Scenario D prioritizes comprehensive institutional and legal reform so that CENI leadership is appointed under a new legal framework, and local elections are delayed.